 Why Don't You Just Shoot Him??: Dredd in Destiny's Angels had Mean Machine Angel brainwashed into thinking that Dredd was his dead dad Elmer to help guide him through the Cursed Earth to retrieve a valuable cargo of cloned judge babies.
 When the effects of the brainwashing wore off, Mean was furious and attacked Dredd but Dredd decides to take him on hand to hand feeling a debt for having gotten as far as they did-something he could not have done without Mean's help.
 When Mean clearly starts owning Dredd in a fight, Dredd realizes he only has one option, and shoots Mean in the knees disabling him.

 Would Hurt a Child: No crime is too low for Judge Death—he is after all an Omnicidal Maniac par excellence.
-At one point he purposefully sought out orphanage shelters to kill all the children he could find specifically to piss of Judge Anderson, to whom hurting children is a major Berserk Button.
+At one point he purposefully sought out orphanage shelters to kill all the children he could find specifically to piss of Judge Anderson.

 You Do Not Have to Say Anything: Subverted.
 Whenever a perp or suspect refuses to talk and/or reveal pertinent information to Justice Dept., this stock phrase isn't so much a recognition of the perp's rights as much as it's a statement that Justice Dept. has other means of finding out what they want to know (usually involves someone from Psi Division reading the person's thoughts).